healthyplatforms/cakephp-restkit/README.md

 * add OAuth token handling (will require a separate app with OAuth server and login functionality)
 * extend validations for known URI-options
 * enable/disable URI-options from the config
-* add unit tests
+* update/extend unit tests
-* make prefixed route exclusive when enabled (making the default path no longer available)
+* make prefixed route exclusive when enabled (making the default (direct) Cake routes to the controllers no longer available)